Annabelle Lee: Early life and early career

 Anabelle Lee grew up in a home where baseball was considered of vital importance, as her father was an early 1920s baseball standout for the Hollywood Stars of the Pacific Coast League, while her nephew Bill Lee pitched in Major League Baseball for the Boston Red Sox and Montreal Expos.
 According to Bill Lee, his aunt "was the best athlete in the family.
 She taught me how to pitch."
-Annabelle Lee entered the baseball record books in 1944 after pitching the first perfect game in AAGPBL history.
-Besides this, she hurled a no-hitter the next season and posted a solid career 2.25 earned run average during her seven years in the league.
-Lee is also recognized as one of the few pitchers in the AAGPBL to pitch all three pitching styles adopted in the league's history, fastpitch underhand, sidearm, and overhand.
-Unfortunately, she never enjoyed a winning season on her way to a 63–96 career record, due to pitching mostly for awful teams with bad defense and a low run support.
+She played her first season in the AAGPBL with the expansion franchise Minneapolis Millerettes.